Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Neutron powder diffraction

 Most significant, however, are the solid curves in Fig.~\ref{fig:hb2a}(b)-(d), which represent the predicted scattering pattern associated with the spin configurations from the above MC consideration of heat capacity data.
-Though the T = 4K data is largely consistent with MC predictions, data at the lower two temperatures deviate significantly in the region Q$\approx$0.55\AA$^{-1}$.
-This is the (1,0,0) Bragg position, and can be interpreted as an excess of predicted Q=X correlations driven by the sizeable $J_{nnn}$ needed to reproduce the width of the heat capacity peak.
+Though the $T = 4$~K data is largely consistent with MC predictions, data at the lower two temperatures deviate significantly in the region $Q\approx0.55$~\AA$^{-1}$.
+This is the (1 0 0) Bragg position, and can be interpreted as an excess of predicted $Q=X$ correlations driven by the sizable $J_{nnn}$ needed to reproduce the width of the heat capacity peak.
+When using the same Hamiltonian to fit the NPD data instead (dashed curves), we get $J_{nnn} = 0$ which minimizes the $Q=X$ correlations.
+Not only are these fits poor, but as seen above in consideration of Fig.~\ref{fig:HC}, the inferred parameters lead to a systematic underestimation of heat capacity.
 We thus conclude that the next-nearest-neighbor DSI model is incapable of explaining the collective behavior of MgEr$_2$Se$_4$, leading to consideration of other effects.